imbue/laravel-active/readme.md

 ```

 ## Credits
-This package is based on the package of [dwightwatson](https://github.com/dwightwatson/active) and stripped down/changed to personal preference.
+This package is based on [Active by dwightwatson](https://github.com/dwightwatson/active) and stripped down/changed to personal preference.